 How Knowing Appeasement Signals Can Help You

-One you recognize these behaviours for what they are, you can also use this kind of communication to help you in your daily interactions with your dog.
-If you see that your dog is showing you that he is anxious or fearful, use this as an opportunity to change how you are interacting with your dog.
-Offer them an Appeasement Signal to help them self soothe, or should you encounter an anxious or fearful dog, offer one of the above Appeasement Signals to help relax the other dog.
+Once you recognise these behaviours for what they are, you can also use this kind of communication to help you in your daily interactions with your dog.
+For example, if you see your dog showing you that he is anxious or fearful, use this as an opportunity to change how you interact with your dog.
+Offer them an Appeasement Signal to help them self-soothe, or should you encounter an anxious or fearful dog, could you offer one of the above Appeasement Signals to help relax the other dog?

-Familiarize yourself with dog communication so that you can better understand what your dog needs from you and so that you can better communicate with your dog.
-A good dog-human relationship must begin with good two way communication.
-Only then can you hope to develop a wonderful and deep trust and respect bond with your dog.
+You can familiarise yourself with dog communication to better understand what your dog needs from you and to better communicate with your dog.
+A good dog-human relationship must begin with good two-way communication.
+Only then can you hope to develop an excellent and deep trust and respect bond with your dog.